 In 2011, Kelly attended the Operations Level Technical Large Animal Emergency Rescue (TLAER, Inc.) course.
 She realized how much this training paralleled the Parelli system and what value it had to offer Parelli students.
 She then teamed up with Justin and Tori McLeod from the North Carolina Specialized Mobile Animal Rescue Team (NCSMART) to develop a course which coaches the backyard horse owner, as well as barn managers, equine professionals, and anyone in the equine field to better prepare themselves and their horses for an equine emergency.

 2012 also ushered in an exciting partnership between Kelly and Colleen Kelly of Rider Biomechanics and the International Society of Rider Biomechanics.
 Kelly trained to become one of Colleen’s coaches, and in doing so, received the highest score in North America on her written exam.
 Since then, Kelly has been teaching Colleen’s program and has developed a unique Super Clinic with Colleen that partners Rider Biomechanics and Parelli.
-Kelly is head of the Teacher Training Program, as well as a board member of the International Society of Rider Biomechanics.
-Kelly is the only instructor certified to teach Colleen’s program in a clinic format.
+Kelly is head of the Teacher Training Program, and now upon Colleen’s retirement as of this year, is the President of the Society and Assessor for the Instructor Training.

 In addition to Kelly’s new alliances in coaching, she has also partnered with Dream Equine, a non-for profit that rescues nurse foals and mares that were used in this industry.
 Kelly and her top student, Nicola Steffanina, help naturalize and train these horses at no charge so that they can find a forever home.